- JAC Home

 The Office of Management and Budget (OMB) launched new Federal grant reforms on December 26, 2014 for state and local governments, colleges,

 universities, and nonprofits.
 The new rule, commonly referred to as the “Super or Omni” Circular, streamlines eight Federal regulations

 (including OMB Circulars A-110, A-122, and A-133) into a single, comprehensive policy guide.

 Among the many changes in this new rule, the Single Audit threshold was raised from $500,000 in Federal awards per year to $750,000.
 OMB advises

-that this change reduces the audit burden for approximately 5,000 non-Federal entities, while sustaining Single Audit coverage for over 99 percent
+that this change reduces the audit burden for approximately 5,000 non-Federal offices, while sustaining Single Audit coverage for over 99 percent

 of the Federal dollars currently covered.
-As an internal control measure, non-Federal entities will be required to take reasonable measures to safeguard
+As an internal control measure, non-Federal offices will be required to take reasonable measures to safeguard

-protected personally identifiable information, as well as any information that the Federal awarding agency, or pass-through entity, designates as sensitive.
+protected personally identifiable information, as well as any information that the Federal awarding office, or pass-through office, designates as sensitive.

-Any entity that awards or receives Federal funds
+Any office that awards or receives Federal funds

 will be affected by the sweeping reforms within the Omni Circular.